-There are two ways to launch a crime history inquiry.
-You could get in touch with the state agencies listed below or you could fill the form above and get a third party agency to conduct the search for you.
-With the latter, you will essentially be using an online tool on the website of a third party firm to find outstanding warrants and the arrest records in the name of the subject.
+There are two ways to launch a criminal history inquiry.
+You could get in touch with the state agencies listed below or you could fill out the form above and get a third-party agency to conduct the search for you.
+With the latter, you will essentially be using an online tool on the website of a third-party firm to find outstanding warrants and the arrest records in the name of the subject.

 Going to a state agency would mean that you would get a background report in writing.
 However, by law you will be required to inform the applicant about the inquiry and if the information has proven to be detrimental to the employment prospects of this person, he will also have to be told about the agency that furnished the information.